micheledusi/Deckz/docs/guide/05.scoring.typ

 === Sort hands with #primary(`arr`)

-The @cmd:deckz:sort function *organizes cards array by different criteria*.
+The @cmd:deckz.arr:sort function *organizes cards array by different criteria*.
 The resulting array of cards can be passed to a function for group visualization, such as @cmd:deckz:hand, to display the cards in a specific order.

 #example(breakable: true, side-by-side: false)[
 	```typ